yogsototh/yblog/multi/blog/Rational-Web-Framework-Choice.md

 [redmonk]: http://redmonk.com/sogrady/2013/02/28/language-rankings-1-13/

-I won't talk about third and fourth tier languages.
+I don't get into detail, but you could also see third and fourth tier popular languages.

-I have the feeling that most of the third, fourth tier cluster languages haven't reached the critical mass to have a sufficently big community to help you in case of problem.
-This is to count in the _subjective_ part.
-For now, I believe it would be very hard to verify the number of libraries provided for each languages.
-But it doesn't feel wrong to suppose it will be closely related to the three
-measures: popularity, expressiveness and easiness.

-I might be very wrong for some languages thought (for example Common Lisp).

 ### Efficiency

 Another objective measure is efficiency.
 More precisely, how fast is a language?

+We all know benchmarks are all flawed.
-While this is not perfect here are some benchmarks to give an idea of magniture order:
+But they give an idea of magniture order:

 [benchmarks](http://benchmarksgame.alioth.debian.org/u64q/benchmark.php?test=all&lang=all&data=u64q)

-Mainly, there are some clusters:
+Mainly, there are five clusters:

 1. very fast languages (1x→2x):
     * `C`, `C++`, ADA, Fortran, [ATS](http://www.ats-lang.org/)